contentstack-launch-examples/launch-api-gitlab-ci-example/README.md

-# Deploy to Contentstack Launch with GitLab CI using Launch API
+# Redeploy to Contentstack Launch with GitLab CI using Launch API

-This repository shows how to deploy a Next.js app to **Contentstack Launch** using the [Launch Public API](https://www.contentstack.com/docs/developers/apis/launch-api) file upload with **GitLab CI**.
-The pipeline (`.gitlab-ci.yml`) runs on push to `main` and uses the deployment script `deploy-api.js`.
+This repository shows how to **redeploy** a Next.js app to **Contentstack Launch** using the [Launch Public API](https://www.contentstack.com/docs/developers/apis/launch-api) file upload with **GitLab CI**.
+After the first deployment is done from the Launch UI, the pipeline (`.gitlab-ci.yml`) runs on every push to `main` and redeploys the project via the script `deploy-api.js`.

 ---